mrmartin/mrmartin.github.io/_posts/2024-05-24-stream-xscreensaver-live.markdown

 {% include analytics.html %}

-# XScreenSaver Livestream Setup

-I first saw XScreenSaver on a researcher's laptop in 2003, when I was 14, and I loved it so much I installed Linux.
-I've been running Linux ever since, got a few degrees in Computer Science, and I'm still a huge fan.
+I first saw xscreensaver on a researcher's laptop in 2003, when I was 14, and I loved it so much I installed linux.
+I've been running linux ever since, I got a few degrees in CS, and I'm still a huge fan.

-## Viewing XScreenSaver Today

-How can people see it today, in a platform-independent way?
+How can people see it today, in a platform independent way?
 In an effort to make the screensaver easily available, I thought it would be neat to create a "livestream", and here are the steps:

-### Step-by-Step Guide

-1. **Disable Wayland on Ubuntu 22**

-    Open the custom configuration file for GDM3:
-    ```sh
+On ubuntu 22, run
 sudo vi /etc/gdm3/custom.conf
-    ```
-    Disable Wayland by uncommenting the following line:
+and disable Wayland by uncommenting the line WaylandEnable=false
-    ```sh
-    WaylandEnable=false
-    ```

-2. **Install OBS Studio**

-    Install OBS Studio and connect it to your YouTube account.
+Install OBS studio and connect it to youtube.

-3. **Create a Virtual Screen with Xephyr**

-    Create a virtual screen using Xephyr:
+Create a virtual screen with Xephyr:
-    ```sh

 Xephyr :2 -screen 1920x1080
-    ```

-4. **Run XScreenSaver in the Virtual Screen**

-    Start XScreenSaver in the virtual screen:
-    ```sh
+and run xscreensaver in it:
 DISPLAY=:2 xscreensaver
 DISPLAY=:2 xscreensaver-command -activate
-    ```

-5. **Capture the Xephyr Screen with OBS**

-    Use Window Capture (XComposite) in OBS to capture the Xephyr screen without borders, and press "Start Streaming".
+use Window Capture (XComposite) in OBS to capture the Xephyr screen without borders, and press "Start Streaming"

-## Livestream Link

-You can view the live stream here: [XScreenSaver Livestream](https://www.youtube.com/watch?v=J92IlAQKdCY)
+link to live stream: https://www.youtube.com/watch?v=J92IlAQKdCY

-> **NB:** It's actually pretty fiddly, so setting this up to run automatically on reboot is still a challenge.
+NB: it's actually pretty fiddly, so setting this up to run automatically on reboot is still a challenge.